avinash98262/aboutMyself/README.md

 # aboutMyself
-this is my repository on the git
+this is my first repository on the git